Search: 1873 results

 And there was strife and quarreling between the herdsmen of Abram’s cattle and the herdsmen of Lot’s cattle.
 Now the Canaanite and the Perizzite were living in the land at that same time [making grazing of the livestock difficult].

-And thy name shall no more be called Abram, but thy name shall be Abraham; for a father of a multitude of nations have I made thee.
+And thy name shall no more be called Abram, and thy name shall be Abraham, for the father of a multitude of nations have I given thee.

 And God said unto Abraham, "Sarai, thy wife, shall no more be called Sarai: but Sara shall her name be.